 Terminating an Payee (employee)

-If a Payee's employment comes to an end, you should set a Termination Date in the Employee's Card in MYOB®.
-In STP Creator, after opening the Data Set file, from the Permanent Data Set screen, click the Load Current Payroll Data from MYOB® file (as per image below):
+If a Payee's employment comes to an end, you should set a Termination Date in the Employee's Card in MYOB® - Card File > Cards List > Employee > Payroll Details screen.
+In STP Creator, after opening the Data Set file, complete Step 2 Load Payroll Data.

 The Payee Details screen for this payee will now show the Terminated Date.
 You will need to add a Cessation Code here.

-If unsure what Cessation Code to use, see the link on the Payee Details screen.
+If unsure what Cessation Code to use, see Cessation Code.

-At this point the Payee will show as a Termination Date in the STP Report.
-This Payee is 'Terminated', however they are not yet Finalised.
+A Payee with a Termination Date and Cessation Code in the STP Report is 'Terminated', however they are not yet 'Finalised'.
 There is a difference.
-With STP Reporting, 'Finalised' means we have sent a Final Indicator = TRUE and this STP Report is the final for this Payee for this Payroll Year - and their Income Statement it will show as Tax Ready on their MyGov account.
-We must do this for each Payee, and this is normally done on or after 30 June.
+With STP Reporting, 'Finalised' means we have sent a Final Indicator = TRUE and the YTD Amounts in this STP Report are the final figures for this Payee for this Payroll Year.
+When the Final Indicator is set to TRUE, the Payee's Income Statement for this Payroll Year it will show as Tax Ready on their MyGov account.
+All Payees must be 'Finalised' each Payroll Year - and this is normally done on or after 30 June.
 See EOY Procedure.

 The advantages of this approach include: